Salem Heights median real estate price is $161,765, which is less expensive than 73.4% of Ohio neighborhoods and 86.6% of all U.S. neighborhoods.

 Salem Heights is a rural neighborhood (based on population density) located in Salem, Ohio.

 Salem Heights real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Salem Heights neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Salem Heights neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built before 1940.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.